Telecommunication-Telemedia-Assessment/avrateNG/README.md

 -----------
 Before you should start with your specific processed video files, you should try to run avrateNG.
 If you correctly checkout the repository, everything should work.
-So just start `avrateNG.pyw` and open http://0.0.0.0:12347/ in your favorite webbrowser.
+So just start `avrateNG.py` and open http://0.0.0.0:12347/ in your favorite webbrowser.
 (default user/password is max, and 123).

 All ratings are stored in a sqlite3 database, for a simple conversion you can use `convert_ratings_to_csv.py` this script will create a csv file of all stored ratings.